 There are two goals of the education and outreach program.
 The first is to build general awareness related to the impacts from polluted stormwater.
 The second is to affect individual behavior change related to specific practices that contribute pollution to our streams and the Puget Sound.
-Many of these programs may experience unanticipated impacts due COVID-19 social distancing and other state mandated requirements.
+Many of these programs may continue to experience impacts due COVID-19 social distancing and other state mandated requirements, but it is anticipated the city will meet Permit requirements.

-Education and Outreach 2021 Planned Activities
+Education and Outreach 2022 Planned Activities